Zika is a flavivirus that causes Zika fever. Other flaviviruses include dengue, yellow fever and the West Nile virus.

 HISTORY AND DISTRIBUTION

-- Map showing geographical distribution of the Zika virus (ECDC) - we advise pregnant women to avoid the orange, red and striped regions.
+- Map showing geographical distribution of the Zika virus (ECDC) - we advise pregnant women to avoid the orange and red regions.

 The Zika virus was first detected in the Zika forest in Uganda (hence its name) in 1947.
 A first important outbreak was reported in 2007 in Micronesia and subsequently in French Polynesia in 2013.
 In 2015 an outbreak occurred in Central and South America and the Caribbean reaching certain states of the USA.
 Meanwhile outbreaks are reported in some countries in Asia, Africa and some islands of the Pacific.